Table of Contents Contents

 How to Fill it Out

 Depending on whether or not you earn business income, professional income, or business and professional income, you may have to fill out more than one T2125.
-Either way, though, when you fill out this form, you’re including all of your business income and expenses.
+Either way, though, when you fill out this form, you’re including all of your business income and expenses which means that having a copy of all of your financial statements can make this process a lot easier.

 Identification

-When you begin to fill out this form, you do so by starting out with your identification.
+When you begin to fill out this form, you do so by starting out with your identification and other basic information.
 This is the 15-digit program account number that was given to you by the CRA (Canada Revenue Agency), also referred to as your business number.
 You’ll also want to include your business name.

 You have to enter the period of time your business year covered as well as the industry code that best describes your activity.
 However, if your business covers more than one activity, then you choose the code that covers the main activity of the business.